ROCm/amd_matrix_instruction_calculator/README.md

 Or they should be placed into the 6th and 7th bits, if this is the second value contained in the post-compression block.

 The `--cbsz` and `--abid` modifiers can also affect the output of the compression index.
-Because the VGPR that holds the compression index is 32b long, sparse instructions with 16b inputs only need 1/4 of a register (8 bits per lane) to store the compression matrix.
+Because the VGPR that holds the compression index is 32b long, sparse instructions with 16b inputs only need 1/4 of a register (8 bits per lane) to store the compression index.
 Setting `CBSZ!=0` allows setting ABID to 0, 1, 2, or 3.
 This allows storing different compression indices in any of the 8b segments.

-Similarly, sparse instructions with 8b inputs only need 1/2 of a register (16 bits per lane) to store the compression matrix.
+Similarly, sparse instructions with 8b inputs only need 1/2 of a register (16 bits per lane) to store the compression indices.
 Setting `CBSZ!=0` allows setting ABID to 0 or 2, which allows choosing the compression indices from the top or bottom half of the register.

-This use of CBSZ and ABID modifiers for SMFMAC instructions prevents their use for broadcasting A\[\] matrix values [as described above](#example-of-using-the-cbsz-and-abid-modifiers-to-change-the-a-matrix-layout).
+This use of CBSZ and ABID modifiers for SMFMAC instructions prevents their use for broadcasting A\[\] matrix values [in the manner described above](#example-of-using-the-cbsz-and-abid-modifiers-to-change-the-a-matrix-layout).

-For example, the following is the same instruction as before, looking for the compression index of the 2nd row and 31st column of V\_SMFMAC\_F32\_16X16X32\_F16 on MI300, but setting CBSZ and ABID such that we are looking the upper-most bits of the compression indices' VGPR.
+For example, the following is the same instruction as before, looking for the compression index of the 2nd row and 31st column of V\_SMFMAC\_F32\_16X16X32\_F16 in MI300, but setting CBSZ and ABID such that we are looking the upper-most bits of the compression indices' VGPR.

 ```
 $ ./matrix_calculator.py --architecture cdna3 --instruction v_smfmac_f32_16x16x32_f16 --get-register --I-coordinate 2 --K-coordinate 31 --compression --cbsz 1 --abid 3